gaehlerm/SoftwareEngineering/README.md

 ## Testing Existing Code

 When working with code, you will end up writing tests for existing code.
 I know, in theory, this shouldn't happen, yet reality and theory do not always agree.
 Writing tests for existing code is much harder than writing tests along with new code.
 It can be challenging to identify the weaknesses and the underlying logic in existing code.
-Usually, there are corner cases that are really hard to find if you are not aware of them.
+Usually, there are corner cases that are really hard to find if you did not write the code yourself.
 Additionally, it might be challenging to set up all the tests because there are no interfaces, and creating objects is difficult.
 Writing tests for existing code can be really difficult.

 Many people misunderstand the concept of testing existing code.
 It is not so much about finding bugs in the existing code.
 At least if you are not part of the Quality Assurance (QA) team.
 It's about creating automated documentation of the current functionality of the code.
 And yes, you read correctly: What it does at the moment.
 Even if you find some bugs, you should not fix them right away, as users might rely on this buggy behavior [API].
 As Hyrums law [software engineering at google] states: "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behavior of your system will be depended on by somebody."
 Or, to put it bluntly: If you have enough users, someone will certainly rely on buggy behavior of your API.
 Users are smart, and they have likely found a way to handle your buggy code.
 Fixing the bugs might destroy the user's code.